railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 Management of Lots and Traceability
 ===================================

-The double-entry management in Open ERP enables you to run very advanced traceability.
-All operations are formalized in terms of stock moves, so it is very simple to search for the cause of any gaps in stock moves.
+The double-entry management in OpenERP enables you to run very advanced traceability.
+All operations are formalized in terms of stock moves, so it is very easy to search for the cause of any gaps in stock moves.

 .. index::
    single: traceability; upstream
    single: traceability; downstream

-.. note:: Upstream and downstream traceability
+.. note:: Upstream and Downstream Traceability

     **Upstream** traceability runs from the raw materials received from the supplier and follows the chain to the finished products delivered to customers.